Wash Windows Without Streaks

-To get glass clean, you need to saturate the glass with a film of water that has a small amount of soap in it and swab the glass with a true cleaning tool to remove the dirt.
+To get glass clean, you need to saturate the glass with a film of water that has a small amount of soap in it and swab the glass with a micro-fiber cleaning tool to remove the dirt.
 Most professionals use the lambs-wool cleaning pad tool for this part of the job.

 Step Three: Fill your bucket with two gallons of water.
 Add ten drops of liquid dish soap to this water.
 The soap acts as a lubricant on the glass and helps to cut down on the surface tension of the water.

 Step Four: Dip your sponge or lambs-wool tool into the cleaning water and get it wet.
 Squeeze some of the water from whatever you're using, but not all of it.
 You want enough water to be present that the glass surface will get wet and the dirt on the glass will easily transfer to your sponge or lambs-wool tool as it glides across the surface.
 This is the step where the glass gets clean.

 Step Five: Flip the sponge if necessary to the other side if the glass is exceptionally dirty.
 Your goal is to transfer all of the dirt from the glass to the sponge or lambs-wool tool in a matter of seconds by floating it across the glass.
 Professionals can swab a standard-sized house window in seconds and achieve this result.